maxit1992/MIA_RL1/tp1/README.md

 ## Description

-In this TP, students are required to solve a problem using Q-Learning.
+In this TP, students are required to solve a problem using Monte Carlo.
 My implementation is based on Tic Tac Toe game.

 ## Requirements